Covariantly functorial wrapped Floer theory on Liouville sectors: Liouville sectors

-Note that this conjecture (which is the converse of Lemma \ref{cylinderstopped}) is even stronger than the Weinstein conjecture that every Reeb vector field on a closed contact manifold has a periodic orbit \cite{weinsteinconjecture} (proven by Taubes in dimension three \cite{taubesweinstein}).
+Note that this conjecture (which is the converse of Lemma \ref{cylinderstopped}) is even stronger than the Weinstein conjecture that every Reeb vector field on a closed contact manifold has a periodic orbit \cite{weinsteinconjecture}.
+The Weinstein conjecture was proven by Taubes in dimension three \cite{taubesweinstein}, and Conjecture \ref{stoppedmeanscontactization} has also been proven in dimension three by Colin--Honda \cite[Corollary 4.7]{colinhonda}.